Jeniamakarchik/Leetcode_solutions/README.md

 # Leetcode

-This is repository that I created to store my leetcode solutions.
+This repository is created for storing my leetcode solutions.